ctontario/slate/source/includes/_QuickSTART.md

 ```

-Adds a user to a QuickSTART site with the specified roles.
-Will update existing users if present.
+Adds a user to a QuickSTART site with the specified role.
 The site must not be completed

 ### HTTP Request